 The country's rural unemployment crisis has created a steady flow of jobless people moving from the rural counties to the cities.
 Nairobi alone is expected to double its population by 100 per cent by 2030.
-It is projected that by 2033, half of the population will be residing in towns and cities.89 The process of urbanisation is accelerated by the movement of people displaced by drought, ethnic conflicts, and civil strife.
+It is projected that by 2033, half of the population will be residing in towns and cities.
+The process of urbanisation is accelerated by the movement of people displaced by drought, ethnic conflicts, and civil strife.

 High property prices in urban areas force most migrant households into informal settlements without basic amenities such as safe drinking water, sanitary and drainage systems and other infrastructure.
-Po Rural-urban migration also slows the rate of development of rural areas as people of prime working age relocate.
+Rural-urban migration also slows the rate of development of rural areas as people of prime working age relocate.

-The Kibera slum within the city of Nairobi is the largest of the informal settlements, with approximately 1.2 million inhabitants in an area of 2.5 square kilometres.
+The Kibera slum within the city of Nairobi is the largest of the informal settlements, with approximately1.2 million inhabitants in an area of 2.5 square kilometres.
 The environment is degrading and dehumanising, characterised by abject poverty, corruption, periodic violence and contagious disease.
 Residents largely lack employment.
-91

-The causes and solutions of migration are well understood, as shown below.
+The causes and solutions of migratio n are well unders stood, as shown below.

-Table 12: Causes of rural-urban migration and possible solutions92

-No Cause/Reason Possible Solution 1 To look for employment Establishing more commerce and industry in market towns and rural areas 2 Lack of or inadequate social amenities in the rural areas (i.e., electricity, good schools and recreation) Improve road networks and supply of electricity in the rural areas Make available high quality educational, health and other facilities in market towns and densely populated rural areas.
-3 Inadequate investment in the rural areas Establish/encourage investment schemes in market towns and rural areas 4 Adverse conditions, e.g. due to natural or humanitarian disasters Improve disaster management and resilience
+Tabl able 12: Causes of rural-urban migration and possible solutions No Cause/Reason Possible Solution 1 1 5 Establishing more commerce and industry in market towns and rural areas 2 rural areas (i.e., electricity, good schools and recreation) Improve road networks and supply of electricity in the rural areas Make available high quality educational, health and other facilities in market towns and densely populated rural areas.
+3 • Establish/encourage investment schemes in market towns and rural areas 4 Adverse conditions, e.g. due to natural or Improve disaster management and resilience humanitarian disasters http://documents.wfp.org/stellent/groups/public/documents/ena/wfp285586.pdf